sofa-framework/doc/15_Using_SOFA/32_Performances/20_Improve_performances.md

 1) *FreeMotion+CollisionDetection*
 2) *ConstraintSolver*

-Together, both steps take 84% of the time of the time step.
+Together, both steps account for 84% of the total computational time spent in the simulation step.
 In most simulation, those two steps will be the most time-consuming.

 As the name suggests, the step *FreeMotion+CollisionDetection* gathers two substeps:
 1) The collision detection
 2) The free motion

-This timer is specific to FreeMotionAnimationLoop.
+These steps and their associated timers are specific to the FreeMotionAnimationLoop.
 Its particularity is that those two steps can be computed in parallel.
 It is the case in the example: collision detection takes 26% of the time.
 During that time, the free motion is computed in parallel.
 That is why the timer *WaitFreeMotion* is almost null.
-This parallelization is a possibility to optimize the performances of this simulation.
+This parallelization is a possible solution to optimize the performances of this simulation.
 This parallelization is available because the computation of the free motion is also a time-consuming step of a simulation.

 To summarize, the 3 major steps of a simulation, candidates for being a bottleneck, are: